kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 There is a very nice short online book called Probabilistic Programming and Bayesian Methods for Hackers; it features figures created with Matplotlib, and uses a nice set of rc parameters to create a consistent and visually appealing style throughout the book.

-This style is reproduced in the bmh stylesheet (Figure 4-88):
+This style is reproduced in the bmh stylesheet:

 ```python
 In[14]: with plt.style.context('bmh'):